Tazdevil971/rust/README.md

 If you wish to _contribute_ to the compiler, you should read the [Getting Started][gettingstarted] section of the rustc-dev-guide instead.**

+## Miosix patches
+This fork of rust contains miosix specific patches, support is still very experimental so beware!

+At the moment the only supported target is `thumbv7em-miosix-eabihf`

 ## Quick Start

 Read ["Installation"] from [The Book].